-Summary of the more significant proposed amendments

-i.
-Risk committee (Section 23)

-The Code requires that the risk committee is composed of an appropriate representation of non-executive and executive directors.
-The Central Bank has noted that international best practice suggests that the effectiveness of the risk committee will be enhanced through the facilitation of non-executive directors in playing leading roles and as such is proposing to amend the provision to require that the risk committee be composed of a majority of non-executive directors, subject to the application of proportionality considerations which would take into account the nature, scale and complexity of an institution's operations.
+Pg Ref Text Comment Sum mary of f the more significant proposed amendments • i.
+Ris sk commi ttee (Section 23) 7 The Code requires that the risk committee is composed of an Section 23.1 does allow institutions to seek approval to allow appropriate representation of non-executive and executive the Board carry out the function of the risk committee. directors.
+The Central Bank has noted that international best Despite that, we view these additional and amended practice suggests that the effectiveness of the risk committee will requirements to be disproportionately onerous for the risk be enhanced through the facilitation of non-executive directors in committee of any quasi-captive/low risk institution. playing leading roles and as such is proposing to amend the provision to require that the risk committee be composed of a majority of non-executive directors, subject to the application of proportionality considerations which would take into account the nature, scale and complexity of an institution's operations.
 The Central Bank is seeking to understand whether this amendment would be seen to be proportionate in the context of institutions' operations and current practice.

-It is also proposed to include a requirement that the risk committee is to be chaired by a non-executive director which is supportive of its role, inter-alia, in providing oversight of the risk management function.
+It is also proposed to include a requirement that the risk committee is to be chaired by a non-executive director which is supportive of its role, inter alia, in providing oversight of the risk management function.